OpenMW/openmw/docs/source/openmw-mods/settings/sound.rst

 This setting specifies which HRTF profile to use when HRTF is enabled.
 Blank means use the default.
 This setting has no effect if HRTF is not enabled based on the hrtf enable setting.
 Allowed values for this field are enumerated in openmw.log file is an HRTF enabled ausio system is installed.

 The default value is the empty string, which uses the default profile.
 This setting can only be configured by editing the settings configuration file.
-This setting was added in OpenMW version 0.38.